Course Introduction

 2.1 Testing your current understanding:

-There are problems a quantum computer can solve that no classical computers can solve.
+There are computational problems a quantum computer can solve that no classical computers can solve.

 - True